Texas and Florida crack down on bars, reversing coronavirus reopening

-With new coronavirus cases surging in Texas and Florida, officials in both states on Friday ordered bars to close again and imposed tighter restrictions on restaurants, setting back efforts to reopen their economies.
-Governor Greg Abbott gave bars in Texas until midday Friday to shut, while Florida's Department of Business and Professional Regulation told bars to immediately stop serving alcohol on their premises.
+With new coronavirus cases surging in Texas and Florida, officials on Friday ordered bars to close again and imposed tighter restrictions on restaurants, setting back efforts to reopen their economies.
+Governor Greg Abbott gave bars in Texas until midday Friday to shut and ordered restaurants to reduce capacity, while Florida's Department of Business and Professional Regulation told bars to immediately stop serving alcohol on their premises.

-Abbott, a Republican, ordered bars to shut once again at noon on Friday, except for take-out, and told restaurants to limit indoor capacity to 50%, from a previous 75%.
-At least 121,500 Americans have died of COVID-19, the highest death toll from the highly infections disease in the world.
+Almost 125,000 Americans have died of COVID-19, the highest death toll from the highly infections disease in the world.
+Despite the grim news from Texas, Florida and elsewhere, President Donald Trump said the United States was coming back from the coronavirus crisis, which has halted large parts of the economy and left millions jobless.

-Despite the grim news from Texas and Florida, Vice President Mike Pence sounded a note of optimism at the first U.S. coronavirus task force briefing in months.
-"As we see the new cases rising, and we're tracking them very carefully, there may be a tendency among the American people to think that we are back to that place that we were two months ago," Pence said.
-"The reality is we're in a much better place."

-In Texas and Florida, he said, "we're seeing more and more young people, under the age of 35, who are testing positive.
+"We have a little work to do, and we'll get it done.
+We're having some very good numbers coming out in terms of the comeback, the comeback of our nation, and I think it's going very rapidly and it's going to be very good," he said at an event in the White House.
+Vice President Mike Pence said that in Texas and Florida "we're seeing more and more young people, under the age of 35, who are testing positive.
 In many cases they have no symptoms."
-CUOMO CRITICISM

 ALSO READ